 Sat-nav, stereo and infotainment

-The MBUX operating system in the S-Class has some significant upgrades, including voice recognition from every seat and a new capability to store profile info in your Mercedes Me cloud account, so you can take your favourite settings with you from car to car.
+The MBUX operating system in the S-Class includes a voice recognition function from every seat.
+There’s also the option of storing profile info in your Mercedes Me cloud account so that you can take your favourite settings from car to car.

-The touchscreen features haptic feedback and augmented reality, plus a fingerprint scanner, and is straightforward to use with attractive and intuitive menus, including when using Apple CarPlay or Android Auto.
+The touchscreen features haptic feedback, an augmented reality feature for the sat-nav, plus a fingerprint scanner.
+The main infotainment system is straightforward to use, with attractive and intuitive menus, and it’s easy to switch between the car’s screens and your phone apps when using Apple CarPlay or Android Auto.

-If you want the removable tablet in the centre armrest at the back, which mirrors some of the main touchscreen functionality but can also be used away from the car, you’ll need to specify the Premium Plus Executive trim line.
+If you want the removable tablet in the centre armrest at the back (it mirrors some of the main touchscreen functionality but can also be used away from the car) you’ll need to specify the Premium Plus Executive trim line.